North Korea's mystery train: Drab on the outside, 'opulent' on the inside

 For Kim Jong Il, who was rumored to have a fear of flying — plus a flair for lavishness — it was a comfortable way of travel.

-According to Russian official Konstantin Pulikovsky, who accompanied Kim Jong Il and his entourage on a three-week journey to Moscow in 2001 and wrote about the experience in a 2002 memoir, "Orient Express: Through Russia with Kim Jong Il," meals on the train would often last for four hours, and included fresh live lobster or other delicacies.
+Russian official Konstantin Pulikovsky, who accompanied Kim Jong Il and his entourage on a three-week journey to Moscow in 2001 and wrote about the experience in a 2002 memoir, "Orient Express: Through Russia with Kim Jong Il," described meals on the train that lasted for hours and included fresh live lobster or other delicacies.

 ''It was possible to order any dish of Russian, Chinese, Korean, Japanese and French cuisine,'' Pulikovsky wrote.